 To give notice or not to give notice?
-That is the question that many savers must ask themselves.
-Notice accounts prevent hasty, spur-of-the-moment spending but in an emergency you simply can’t get immediate access to your money.
+That is the question that many savings accounts users must ask themselves.
+Notice accounts prevent hasty, spur-of-the-moment spending.
+But in an emergency, you simply can’t get immediate access to your money.

 Here at Moneymagpie, we’ve put together a quick guide to notice and no-notice accounts.
-Give it a quick glance so you can be sure which sort of savings account is right for you.
+Give it a quick glance before you decide which sort of savings accounts are right for you.

 What are they?

-Others set a maximum amount of penalty-free withdrawals per year, limiting the amount of times you can take out money without sacrificing interest.
+Others set a maximum amount of penalty-free withdrawals per year.
+This limits the amount of times you can take out money without sacrificing interest.

-And many banks set minimum balances for no-notice accounts – so if you don’t have this minimum amount in the account at all times, you may lose the interest you’ve earned.
+And many banks set minimum balances for this type of savings accounts.
+If you don’t have that amount in the account at all times, you may lose the interest you’ve earned.